headzoo/deskpro-sdk-react/docs/pages/tutorials/form.md

 The submit handler then calls `this.handleSubmit`, which uses the [route object](/pages/props/#route) to switch to the index page.

 !!! tip
     Passing `this.handleSubmit` to `this.props.storage.onSubmitApp` is optional.
 In the above code `this.handleSubmit` is only used to redirect to a different page after the form is submitted.
-Otherwise it could have been omitted.
+Otherwise it could have been omitted and the `onSubmit` prop could have been written like this:

+    `onSubmit={storage.onSubmitApp}`

 ### Step 4.
 Create the index page
 Create a new Javascript file and save it at _src/main/javascript/PageIndex.jsx_.
 This page will display the values entered on the settings page.